-- state the topic of the paper
+- State the topic of the paper

-- outline your approach to the task if applicable
+- Outline your approach to the task if applicable

-- highlight the most important findings of your research or investigation, or the key aspects of your design
+- Highlight the most important findings of your research or investigation, or the key aspects of your design

-- state the main outcomes or conclusions
+- State the main outcomes or conclusions

-The summary should not
+The summary should not do the following:

-- provide general background information
+- Provide general background information

-- explain why you are doing the research, investigation, or design
+- Explain why you are doing the research, investigation, or design

-- refer to later diagrams or references
+- Refer to later diagrams or references